WHO WE ARE AND WHOM YOU CAN CONTACT ABOUT YOUR PERSONAL INFORMATION

 OUR USE OF PERSONAL INFORMATION RELATING TO YOU

 We deal with information relating to our clients for the purposes of providing notarial and other legal services to our clients.
 We do this because it is as a result of contracts entered into with clients requiring such services and to use your information to comply with legal purposes.
+With respect to Keith’s notarial services, data may also be shared with Keith’s Notary Public supervisor.

 We deal with information relating to prospective clients for the purposes of taking them on as clients.
 We do this for the purpose of pre-contractual formalities and for compliance with client due diligence and anti-money laundering purposes.